 We recently ranked all of New York's ski resorts, so you can see where Holiday Valley stacks up against all its nearby ski hills!

 Holiday Valley is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
-Unfortunately, none of those passes with with Holiday Valley Ski Resort.
+Unfortunately, none of those passes work with Holiday Valley Ski Resort.
 To purchase season passes, you'll need to visit Holiday Valley's website.

 There are numerous options to stay at Holiday Valley around the resort.
 Check out the available options with the form below.